httpie/cli/docs/README.md

 ##### Type safety

-Each container path (e.g `x[y][z]` in `x[y][z][1]`) has a certain type, which gets defined with the first usage and can't be changed after that.
+Each container path (e.g `x[y][z]` in `x[y][z][1]`) has a certain type, which gets defined with the first usage and can’t be changed after that.
 If you try to do a key-based access to an array or an index-based access to an object, HTTPie will error out:

 ```bash